Arktosum/open-gl-cpp/readme.md

 v3 is sent twice to the VBO(Vertex Position).
 INSTEAD, we'll pass 4 vertices and tell open gl the order or index in a VBO ( Index Buffer )

+ // Local Coordinates
+ // Object is the center

+// Global Coordinates
+// World center is the center
+// Many objects are in the world.

+// View Cordinates
+// Camera is the center , no perspective

+// Clip coordinates
+// View coordinates counts for perspective
+// Everything beyond the clip is deleted.

+// Screen Coordinates.
+// Flattened coordinates so we can see in our 2D window.

+Local ->ModelMatrix -> World
+World -> ViewMatrix -> View
+View -> ProjectionMatrix -> Clip
+Clip -> Screen